JavierAntoran/tiger-costume-voice-conversion/README.md

 This is shown in the [Run_Models.ipynb](https://github.com/JavierAntoran/tiger-costume/blob/master/Notebooks/Run_Models.ipynb) Notebook.

 Note that you will have to run the notebook yourself as Plotly plots are not displayed automatically.

+We use a 3 layered Fully connected neural net that parametrises a diagonal covariance Normal distribution (mean and std for each output) over the regression targets.
+The inputs/targets are Generalized Cepstral Coefficients and log f0 with their first and second order time gradients.
+We use the outputted covariance matrix as the uncertainty parameter for MLPG.
+Both inputs and targets are normalized to have 0 mean and unit variance.

 In the following image we show the conversion of a word's fundamental frequency.
 Although the predicted values are temporarily aligned with the source values, they take the shape